szpajder/dumphfdl/README.md

 **END OF IMPORTANT NOTE**

+#### Using squawk field to convey channel frequency information

+Basestation feed format contains a squawk (transponder code) field.
+Unlike ModeS/ADS-B, HFDL messages do not contain squawk information, hence this field is left unused (it has a value of 0).
+However there is an option named `--freq-as-squawk` which uses this field to supplement every position message with the HFDL channel frequency on which the message containing the position has been received.
+Of course it's totally wrong, but on a private internal VRS instance - who cares? :-) And while ModeS squawk field consists of 4 octal digits, VRS happily accepts any number in this field, so a whole decimal frequency in kHz can be passed to it.
+Once `--freq-as-squawk` option is enabled, whenever you spot an interesting aircraft in a particularly remote location, you may just click it on the map and find out which HFDL channel it has been received on.
+Or include the squawk/frequency field in aircraft labels.
+Or filter aircraft by frequency.
+Plenty of options here.

 ### I see some aircraft positions in the logs that are not sent to VRS.
 Why?

 - Positions with timestamps older than 5 minutes are discarded.
 This is to prevent outdated information from appearing on the map.